+I couldn’t believe people spent $160 a month on their cell phone bill until I saw that on Reddit.
 Why?
-Because after I switched to Ting I pay less than that for an entire year.
-That means over the past three years I’ve saved thousands of dollars ($5,364 to be exact).
+Because I pay less than $160 for an entire year.
+And that means over the past three years I’ve saved thousands of dollars ($5,364 to be exact).

-When your contract was up, your provider dangled a shiny new phone in front of you, and that made it really hard to tell them that they’re the worst company in the world and you’re leaving them.
+And when your contract was up your provider dangled a shiny new phone in front of you and that made it really hard to tell them they’re the worst company in the world and you’re leaving them.

 (Btw, this model isn’t new.
-There used to be 40 million people who rented landline phones, and every so often someone discovers their grandma is paying the phone company hundreds of dollars to rent a $10 phone.)
+There used to be 40 million people who rented landline phones, and every so often someone discovers their grandma is still paying the phone company hundreds of dollars to rent a phone.)

 Things are starting to shift in the consumers’ favor though.
-During Apple’s most recent quarterly report they sold 16% fewer iPhones, and this might indicate that smartphones have finally reached a saturation point.
+During Apple’s most recent quarterly report they sold 16% fewer iPhones, and this might indicate smartphones have finally reached a saturation point.

-When AT&T had the iPhone it was really lucrative for them because it accomplished two of those things: it was expensive (increase your prices), and they were the only one that sold it (get more customers).
+When AT&T had the iPhone it was really lucrative for them because it accomplished two of those things: It was expensive (increase your prices), and they were the only one that sold it (get more customers).

 Here’s why I like them.

-Over the last three years, my monthly bill has been about $11.
-(Back in 2013 it started out at $10.62, and now it’s a whopping $10.78.)
+Over the last three years my monthly bill has been about $11.
+(In 2013 it started out at $10.62 and now it’s a whopping $10.78.)

 How can it be so inexpensive?
 First, I transferred my number to Google Voice which lets me use the Hangouts app on my phone to text and make calls, which are both done using data.
-And because I’m on Wi-Fi most of the day, this data is free.
+And because I’m on Wi-Fi most of the day this data is free.

 Ting offers monthly rates based on your usage.
-You start out each month with a $6 fee per device, and as you use minutes, texts, and MBs, you move up through the small, medium, large, and extra large service levels.
+You start out each month with a $6 fee per device and as you use minutes, texts, and data, you move up through the small, medium, large, and extra large service levels.

 By paying for only what you use, chances are pretty high you’ll save money with Ting (like 98% high).
-And if you’re like me, taking a simple step like using Wi-Fi when you’re at home or in the office, you can save even more.
+And if you’re like me, taking a simple step like using Wi-Fi when you’re at home or in the office you can save even more.

-And when you’re ready to switch use this link to get a $25 credit (affiliate link).
-And please know that I only recommend products and services I use and trust.
+And when you’re ready to switch use this link to get a $25 credit.
+And please know I only recommend products and services I use and trust.